Montana man acknowledges fraud on virus aid application

 Under his plea agreement, prosecutors will dismiss a second count of wire fraud.

 The newspaper said Welch had applied for roughly $35,000 in Payroll Protection Program funds in April on behalf of his company, Welch Sole Proprietorship.
-The funds were provided by Congress to aid businesses struggling due to the pandemic.
+The funds were provided by Congress to aid business struggling due to the pandemic.

 Businesses are ineligible for the funds if they are owned by someone with an active criminal case, on probation or parole, or someone with a felony conviction within the past five years.